azrulhasni/E2E_ML/README.md

 ![](README.images/Xsxts4.jpg)

-Both java developers and data scientists have the best rated job - so, why don’t we combine those together and created the best of the best rated article - talking about data science at the beginning, and continue with java development towards the end :)
+Both Java developers and data scientists have the best rated job - so, why don’t we combine those together and created the best of the best rated article - talking about data science at the beginning, and continue with Java development towards the end :)